 The CVI process

 The CVI builds upon the vulnerability framework approach described in the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
-However, the CVI differs from many vulnerability assessments because it comprises two distinct stages (see Figure below) and can be applied across all types of World Heritage (WH) properties, assessing:
+However, the CVI differs from many vulnerability assessments because it comprises two distinct stages (see Figure at left) and can be applied across all types of World Heritage (WH) properties, assessing:

 - the OUV Vulnerability (OUV = Outstanding Universal Value, the central concept for World Heritage); this assesses the exposure, sensitivity and adaptive capacity of the key WH values that collectively comprise the OUV, assessing how they will be impacted by three key climate stressors chosen to be the most relevant for that WH property; and